 To be eligible to waive SHIP coverage, you must:

-- Be enrolled under a US-based plan that meets the comparable coverage requirements.
+- Be enrolled in a plan underwritten in the US that meets the comparable coverage requirements.
 Use the checklist below to determine comparability.

 Please see the Changing Your Automatic SHIP Enrollment section for more detailed instructions for waiving SHIP.

 Note: The waiver does not carry forward and must be submitted every year.

 Please download the Comparable Coverage Checklist to compare your current coverage to the Aetna Student Health Insurance Plan (SHIP).

 Required services (as listed in the above checklist) must be provided at a location within a reasonable distance of the greater Boston area.
 Health plans with a closed network of providers and accessible for only emergency services, such as out-of-area HMOs, EPOs, or Medicaid products, generally are not acceptable.